ralgar/proton-mo2-installer/README.md

 - [Rockerbacon](https://github.com/rockerbacon) - For creating the original Lutris scripts that inspired this project.<br>
     The main `setup` script was written from scratch, the contents of `handlers/` have been heavily reworked, and the contents of `gamesinfo/` are mostly untouched.
-- [Frostworx](https://github.com/frostworx) - For building the custom Proton required for Mod Organizer 2.
+- [Frostworx](https://github.com/frostworx) - For building the custom version of Proton, required to run Mod Organizer 2 smoothly.

 ## License